-Natsuko Ohama is a professor of theatre practice at the USC School of Dramatic Arts.
-Trained under legendary voice teacher Kristin Linklater, Ohama is a founding member and permanent faculty of Shakespeare and Company Lenox, Mass., a senior artist at Pan Asian Rep New York and was the director of training at the National Arts Center of Canada.
+Natsuko Ohama is a professor of theatre practice in voice at the USC School of Dramatic Arts.
+Trained under legendary voice teacher Kristin Linklater, Ohama is a founding member and permanent faculty member of Shakespeare and Company Lenox, Mass.
+She is a senior artist at Pan Asian Rep New York and was the director of training at the National Arts Center of Canada.

 Ohama’s play Geisha of the Gilded Age-Miyuki Morgan was staged at the Ventford Theater in Lenox, Mass.
 Her credits for directing include The Press and FACE for Visions and Voices at USC and Macbeth 3 at the HERE Theatre in New York, starring Lisa Wolpe.
 She is the recipient of the Playwright’s Arena Outstanding Contribution to Los Angeles Theatre Award and appears in the recent publication Voice and Speech Training in the New Millennium (Conversations with Master Teachers) by Nancy Saklad.
 She heads the voice progression for the MFA acting program at USC.
 For more information, visit www.natsukoohama.com.